-Test weight is the weight of a measured volume of grain expressed in kilograms per hectolitre.
+Test weight is the weight of a known volume of grain expressed in kilograms per hectolitre (kg/hL).

 - 0.5 litre measure

-- A cylindrical shaped cup with an inside diameter of approximately 90 mm and a height of approximately 77.5 mm.
-The measure is calibrated to contain 500 ml of water, ± 1 ml, at 20 °C.
+- A cylindrical shaped cup with an inside diameter of approximately 90 millimeters (mm) and a height of approximately 77.5 mm.
+The 0.5-L measure is calibrated to contain 500 millilitres (mL) of water, ± 1 mL, at 20 °C.

 - Cox funnel

-- A funnel with a 3.81 cm opening and a drop of 4.41 cm, from the opening in the funnel to the top of the measure used to uniformly direct the flow of grain into the 0.5 litre cup.
+- A funnel with a 3.81 centimetre (cm) opening and a drop of 4.41 cm, measured from the opening in the funnel to the top of the 0.5-L measure, used to uniformly direct the flow of grain into the measure.

 - A piece of round hardwood, 2.2 cm in diameter and approximately 23 cm in length.